-With stronger speakers, new compatible smart tech, and a larger range to control more tech, the 4th-generation Echo truly feels like an upgrade compared to the Echos that came before.
+With stronger speakers, new compatible smart tech, and a larger range to control more tech thanks to Amazon Sidewalk, the 4th-generation Echo truly feels like an upgrade compared to the Echos that came before.
 Plus, you'll get answers from Alexa faster than ever before.

 Audio and Assistant revamped

-With improved volume, dynamic range, and bass, the Nest Audio shows that Google prioritized quality musical performance above all else for its new, tall, smart speaker.
-It also has the same processing speed for voice commands as the recent Google Mini.
+With improved volume, dynamic range, and bass over the Google Home speaker, Nest Audio shows that Google prioritized quality musical performance above all else for its new, tall, smart speaker.
+And its Google Assistant speeds are as fast as you could hope for.